arjunmehta/multiview/README.md

 # multiview

-A utility to execute multiple processes and channel their outputs into separate little column views.
+A utility to spawn multiple processes and channel their outputs into separate little column views.
 This package provides:

 - **a CLI tool to spawn multiple processes and concurrently view their output.**
 - **a node/io.js module to do the same.**